Itera/docker-intro-workshop/01_static_website/README.md

-# Hosting a static website :web:
+# Hosting a static website

 The goal of this task is to serve a website on [http://localhost:8080](http:localhost:8080).
 This is just a fancy way of saying that we will download a webpage when we open that link in our browser.
 The webpage in question is the `index.html` file in this folder.